Skip to main content

 The goal of our Short Course Development Project is to help students and professionals develop skills to make full use of mainstream technology advancements.
 To that end, Dr. Dan Ding, Dr. Andrea Fairman, and Dr. Lindsey Morris have collaborated with the instructional design team at the University of Pittsburgh to create a new Coursera course entitled “Mainstream Smart Home Technology as Assistive Technology”.

-Not sure what a Zigbe is?
+Not sure what Zigbee is?
 Why Matter matters?
 How Alexa and Siri understand your questions?
 For those looking to understand the human activity assistive technology model, smart home hubs, cloud processing, occupational therapist technology evaluations, gadget tolerance, usability, and inclusion and so much more -- this is the course for you!
 This five-week primer will help bring you up to speed in no time!
-Enroll today!

 Recent Presentations & Publications